SarveshPatil23/Snake_Game/README.md

 # Snake_Game
-This repository consists of programs and media for developing a Snake Game using HTML, CSS and JavaScript.
+This repository consists of programs and media for developing a Snake Game using HTML, CSS and JavaScript with audio effects.
-A simple game developed using pure JavaScript login and CSS web designing.
+A simple game developed using pure JavaScript login and CSS web designing with audio effects.
 More functions like,
 1. Selecting speed of the snake,
 2. Adding users as needed,